 - Tau Beta Pi (Engineering Honor Society)

 McCrary currently serves on the University of Alabama Department of Mechanical Engineering Advisory Board, and is active in the group Women Business Owners of the River Region, who supports and provides networking opportunities to women business owners.
-She and her husband Zac live in their hometown of Prattville, AL with their Italian Greyhound, Fritz.
+She and her husband Zac live in Prattville, AL with their Italian Greyhound, Fritz.